Clinical Haematology & Stem Cell Transplantation

 • In house blood bank provides excellent support with blood and blood components (PRBC, platelets, plasma, cryoprecipitate, granulocytes).

-• Irradiation of blood products is regularly done.
+• Regular irradiation of blood products

 • Haematopathology and coagulation lab, cytogenetics, molecular biology, flow cytometry labs along with virology and microbiology provide round-the-clock services.

-• State-of-the-art Radiology services are also available
+• State-of-the-art Radiology services

 • Consultative and interventional services to provide patient centered holistic care.

-Clinical Pharmacist
+• Clinical Pharmacist Services

 Clinical Pharmacists (CPs) play an important role in educating patients, caregivers, and other health care professionals and managing adverse effects of chemotherapy.